-During the first week of the school year RECS teachers utilize activities that give insight to who the students are and their backgrounds.
-The Doral community is very diverse with various cultures from countries such as Colombia, Venezuela, Brazil, Cuba, China, etc. Teachers have the students write about their lives and experiences, their cultures, favorite activities, family members, sports, hobbies, talents and feelings about school and other aspects of their daily routines.
+The first week of the school year teachers utilize activities that give insight to who the students are and their backgrounds.
+Teachers have the students write about their lives and experiences, their cultures, favorite activities, family members, sports, hobbies, talents and feelings about school and other aspects of their daily routines.
 They are encouraged to share with each other during class in an effort to build relationships with their peers; as well as, the teachers.
-The younger students that are not able to write to express themselves are encouraged to share verbally only as well as illustrate.